jdrichards-pursuit/week-5.1-python-practice/Readme.md

 ## Code

-Place your code for this challenge in the `employee_performance_analysis.py` file.
+Place your code for this challenge in the `employee_performance_challenge.py` file.
+The functions have been called for you in the main function.
+You only need to write the functions then uncomment the print statements to see the output.

 ## Dataset: